 Before I started advocating for gun safety, I didn’t know what a Lobby Day or an Advocacy Day was.
-Now, I can tell you my experience from yesterday.
-A Lobby Day is a powerful method for a group to sway legislators to vote for gun violence prevention legislation.
+Now I can tell you after my experience yesterday, a Lobby Day is a powerful method for a group to sway legislators to vote for gun violence prevention legislation.

 Why attend a gun safety bill lobby day?

 Our government representatives often struggle with their voting decisions.
 For this reason, they rely on public input for help.
 Besides the helpful input, politicians don’t like to vote against public opinion.
-So they want to hear from their constituents.
-And they want to hear before they take a vote, not after.
+So, they want to hear from their constituents before they vote on a controversial issue.

-In general, those that take the time to visit the State House must be the most motivated and therefore are the best indicators of public opinion.
-Especially since on a lobby day, they are visited by a group of people at the same time.
-This makes a powerful statement.
-They usually believe that many more people who couldn’t take the time, believe the same thing.
+Those that take the time to visit the State House are the most motivated.
+Therefore, they are the best indicators of public opinion.
+On a lobby day, legislators receive numerous visitors at the same time.
+That makes a powerful statement indicating to them, lots of voters believe the same thing.

 What happens at a lobby day?

 I can tell you what happened at mine.
-All the advocates gathered together beforehand in a large room at the Massachusetts State House.
-We had a standing room only crowd of 175 people, mostly with Mom’s Demand Action tee shirts on.
+All the advocates gathered in a large room at the Massachusetts State House.
+Most in the standing room only crowd of 175 people wore Mom’s Demand Action tee shirts.
+Excitement filled the air.

 First to speak were several motivational speakers.
 Representative Marjory Decker said, “The idea that we’ve done our gun bills and that’s enough, well, those days are so behind us.
 It’s never enough.
 It’s not enough until we actually know that everything we have done allows people to live their lives and not unnecessarily be murdered at the hands of a gun.”

-She was followed by several who spoke of personal experiences with family tragedies at the hands of gun violence.
+Several others followed speaking of personal tragedies at the hands of gun violence.

 Then, everyone broke up into groups by their districts.
 That way, groups could meet the legislators together.
 Each group appointed a spokesperson to speak first.